ivanleoncz/ivanleoncz/README.md

 This is the stack that I've been working for the last few years: Python, Django, Flask, SQL, AWS, Docker, GNU/Linux, Shellscripting.
 I also worked with other stuff, from Software Development to Infrastructure Services: C, Node, Java for Android, Bootstrap, ZABBIX, HA Proxy, Nginx.

-You might see me doing something with other languages like C++, Go, Java, JS.
+You might see some small project here and there, related with C++, Go, Java, Node.

 If you have:
 - a project that has components written in any of these languages, I'd be happy to learn more about it.